pagekite/upagekite-tutorial/README.md

     cp private/secrets.json.sample private/secrets.json
     nano private/secrets.json

-    # 5. Load the template app to verify it works!
+    # 5a.
+Run the template app to verify it works!
     python3 -m app

+    # 5b.
+Or, run the template app using MicroPython!
     micropython -m app

     # 6. In another terminal, try to fetch `/robots.txt`